 Canned Heat

-Some canned heat products can be safely burned indoors without ventilation restrictions.
-Other types of canned heat require adequate ventilation.
+Some canned heat products can be safely burned indoors, although proper ventilation is always recommended to ensure safety, while other types of canned heat require adequate ventilation.
 Read the can carefully before purchasing, so you know what you are getting.
 To play it safe, always use proper ventilation when you are using canned heat indoors.

 How to use canned heat

 All it takes is the strike of a match or the use of a lighter to start the can’s heating cycle.
-You may have to be patient, holding the match or lighter to the wick for about 30 seconds to give it time to catch fire.
+You may have to be patient, briefly holding the match or lighter to the wick (usually only a few seconds) to ignite properly, rather than holding it for an extended period.
 When ignited, a very hot blue flame is produced that is hot enough to boil water.
 It's also great for cooking food slowly or keeping food warm.

 More cans mean more heat and more water that can be boiled at one time.
 However, be aware that manufacturers do not recommend using more than two cans at a time.